absinthe-graphql/absinthe_graphql_ws/guides/overview.md

 is an attempt to define a generic transport protocol with few or no dependencies that is simple to implement.

-This library implements a socket that can be
+This library implements a socket that can be `use`'d by a module and added to a Phoenix endpoint.